xcube-dev/xcube/docs/source/overview.rst

 Data Format
 -----------

 For the external, physical representation of xcube datasets we usually use the `Zarr format`_.
-Zarr supports parallel processing of data chunks that may be fetched from remote cloud storage such as S3 and GCS.
+Zarr takes full advantage of data chunks and supports parallel processing of chunks that may originate from the local file system or from remote cloud storage such as S3 and GCS.

 Python Packages
 ---------------